Yan Yean Cemetery

 The first Trust Members, George Sherwin, Dr. William Ronald and David Johnston were appointed in 1854, the official beginnings of the Yan Yean Cemetery.
 In 1865 further Trust Members were appointed – Thomas Hughes, John Gibson and James Ryan.

 In 1870 the Trust employed a Sexton to revise the Interment Register and who designed the Sexton’s Lodge, which was used as a ‘storeroom’ and ‘office’.
-This Sexton’s Lodge is a listed Heritage building.
+Now the Sexton’s Lodge is a significant heritage component of the cemetery.

 The oldest headstone was constructed in 1858 and is found behind the two-trunked oak tree in Compartment 2, bounded by the gravel track and centre bitumen road.
 The headstone is for the Johnston family members of which William Johnston was the first official burial at Yan Yean.
 (His burial was allocated the burial number of 0001.